-5.3 Flux Calibration Strategy
+3.1.5.3 Flux Calibration Strategy

-5.3.1 Instrumental Amplitude Calibration
+3.1.5.3.1 Instrumental Amplitude Calibration

-The currently used ambient load chopper wheel method is accurate to about 10%.
-Bock et al. (1998) are investigating a two load system located behind the secondary and viewed through a hole in the secondary.
+The currently used ambient load chopper wheel method is accurate to about 5% (see Ulich & Haas (1976), Kutner (1978)).
+Bock et al. (1998; MMA Memo 225) are investigating a two load system located behind the secondary and viewed through a hole in the secondary.
 This system could theoretically achieve 1% amplitude calibration of a well understood antenna/receiver system, but would rely upon accurate ancillary measurements of the decorrelation and the opacity.
 BIMA is prototyping this system, so we should find out in the coming years how well it works.
 An accurate estimate of the atmospheric opacity will be required for accurate flux calibration.
 At frequencies at which the atmosphere is opaque at the low elevation angles and partially transparent at high elevation angles, it will be possible to solve for the sky temperature and the opacity with a sky tip.
 However, at frequencies at which the atmospheric transmission is excellent, a sky tip will only give the product of the opacity and the sky temperature, and the temperature must be assumed to calculate the opacity.
 Currently, atmospheric models are not sufficiently accurate to measure the opacity and sky temperature at a partially opaque frequency and accurately estimate the opacity at another frequency.
-However, an actual measurement of the sky temperature and water vapor profiles via radiosonde would be beneficial to the accurate determination of the opacity at the more transparent frequencies.
-Since the sky temperature and water vapor profiles change during the day and with weather systems affecting the site, several radiosonde launches per day would be required.
+Actual measurement of the sky temperature and water vapor profiles via radiosonde are currently underway, along with modeling of the data.
+Continuous radiosonde monitoring, however, seems unwieldy and expensive.
 A more cost effective solution would be to float a teathered balloon over the site several times a day.
 The temperature, pressure, and water vapor information would also be useful for the radiometric phase correction schemes.

-5.3.2 A Gain-Based Instrumental Amplitude Calibration
+3.1.5.3.2 A Gain-Based Instrumental Amplitude Calibration